 When dialing 111, the subscriber will be able to dial any SIP broker number, and have a very similar effect to SIP calling as noted above.
 In addition, Ka-Tel will work with SIP Broker to acquire the *883 access code which will make the number look more like the international standard number.

 The only exception is that the prepended * is not dialed.
-Therefore if a SIP Broker number is *883 520225543771, then the consumer will dial 111 883 520225543771 for the SIP call.
+Therefore if a SIP Broker number is *883 520225543771, then the caller will dial 111 883 520225543771 for the SIP call.
 As you can see, if Ka-Tel was to acquire 883 as the international telephone number, and SIP Broker number, then the telephone number is essentially the same with the exception of the access service code.

 Smartwatch Support